 Technology is becoming more and more complex.
 Tools have unlimited configurations, bloated feature sets and complicated deployment requirements.
 Nowhere is this more true than in the realm of customer feedback.
-Customer surveys have become lengthy and unwieldy.
+Customer satisfaction surveys have become lengthy and unwieldy.
 Searching “customer service survey” on Google returns over 66 million results – it’s all a bit overwhelming, isn’t it?

 So where do you go when you just want a simple survey?
 Get yourself a free trial account and see the simplicity of Customer Thermometer surveys for yourself.

 As Peter Thiel wrote in his book Zero to One

 “today’s companies have an insatiable appetite for data, mistakenly believing that more data always creates more value.”